More white-collar layoffs in 2026 than in 2025?

 ## Contract Snapshot

-The market resolves to "Yes" if the total layoffs and discharges in the Professional and Business Services sector during calendar year 2026 exceed 5,497,000; otherwise, it resolves to "No." The outcome will be verified using FRED series JTU540099LDL.
+The market resolves to YES if the total number of layoffs and discharges in the Professional and Business Services sector for calendar year 2026 is greater than 5,497,000, otherwise it resolves to NO. The outcome is verified using FRED series JTU540099LDL.
+The market will close early upon the first BLS release of the December 2026 layoffs and discharges value if it determines the market outcome, otherwise by March 1, 2027, at 10:00 am EST, with projected payouts one hour after closing.

 ## Market Discussion